precice/precice.github.io/pages/docs/fundamentals/fundamentals-literature-guide.md

 * **Communication** For an introduction to the various techniques, have a look at the dissertation of Bernhard Gatzhammer (Section 4.3).
 Have a look also at the master's thesis of Alexander Shukaev: "[A Fully Parallel Process-to-Process Intercommunication Technique for preCICE](https://www5.in.tum.de/pub/Shukaev2015_MasterThesis.pdf)".

 * **Time interpolation** This feature is currently under active development.
-Have a look at the publications, talks, and posters of [Benjamin Rüth](https://www.in.tum.de/en/i05/people/personen/benjamin-rueth/).
+Have a look at the publications, talks, and posters of [Benjamin Rodenberg](https://www.in.tum.de/en/i05/people/personen/benjamin-rueth/).

 ## High-performance computing

-* The initial effort for parallelization of preCICE is documented in [Partitioned Fluid–Structure–Acoustics Interaction on Distributed Data: Coupling via preCICE](https://link.springer.com/chapter/10.1007/978-3-319-40528-5_11) (2016).
+* The initial effort for parallelization of preCICE is documented in [Partitioned Fluid-Structure-Acoustics Interaction on Distributed Data: Coupling via preCICE](https://link.springer.com/chapter/10.1007/978-3-319-40528-5_11) (2016).
 * Further steps to speed up initialization are documented in [ExaFSA: Parallel Fluid-Structure-Acoustic Simulation](https://library.oapen.org/bitstream/handle/20.500.12657/41289/2020_Book_SoftwareForExascaleComputing-S.pdf?sequence=1#page=278) (2020).
 * More details can be found in [Benjamin's thesis](https://mediatum.ub.tum.de/doc/1320661/document.pdf) (2016), [Florian's thesis](https://elib.uni-stuttgart.de/bitstream/11682/10598/3/Lindner%20-%20Data%20Transfer%20in%20Partitioned%20Multi-Physics%20Simulations.pdf) (2019), and [Klaudius' thesis](ftp://ftp.informatik.uni-stuttgart.de/pub/library/ncstrl.ustuttgart_fi/DIS-2019-01/DIS-2019-01.pdf) (2019).